 The injection procedure is conducted using x-ray guidance and is performed in the office as an outpatient.
 The first step of this procedure is an Annulogram, where a water-soluble contrast is injected into the discs of the low back.
 Using live X-rays, Dr. Terebuh can see where there are leaks and tears, or degenerative changes in your spinal discs.
 After that, the Fibrin is injected into those specific areas that need to be treated.
 Learn more about Discseel at RegenerativeSpineAndJoint.com

-Boris Terebuh, MD, is Ohio’s only licensed Discseel provider.
+Boris Terebuh, MD, is Ohio’s first, and most experienced licensed Discseel® provider.
 He and his team are highly skilled in providing relief from DDD.
 If you have made an informed decision to avoid low back surgery, then you owe it to yourself to determine if you are a Discseel candidate.
 If you or a loved one is currently suffering from degenerative disc disease, please fill out the form below to get in touch.

 *Mesenchymal stem cell injection in degenerated intervertebral disc: Cell leakage may induce osteophyte formation.
 Journal of Tissue Engineering and Regenerative Medicine.
 2012;6(5):348-355.
 Valada G, Sowa G, Hubert M, et al.